Students in Inner Mongolia protest Chinese language policy

 But authorities at one elementary school, backed by police, refused to let parents take back their children, according to Zhang, who attended the protest.

 There were multiple clashes as parents and others rushed at the police, trying to get into the school, Zhang said.
 “They used a human wall to block us.
 We kept on singing and shouting slogans,” he said.
-The police used pepper spray twice on the protesters, he added.
+Police used pepper spray twice on the protesters, he added.

 At 9 p.m., the school principal and local officials said parents could take their children home.